yhagio/stock_price_predictor/report.md

     return normalised_data
 ```

+In this section, all of your preprocessing steps will need to be clearly documented, if any were necessary.
+From the previous section, any of the abnormalities or characteristics that you identified about the dataset will be addressed and corrected here.
+Questions to ask yourself when writing this section:
+- _If the algorithms chosen require preprocessing steps like feature selection or feature transformations, have they been properly documented?_
+- _Based on the **Data Exploration** section, if there were abnormalities or characteristics that needed to be addressed, have they been properly corrected?_
+- _If no preprocessing is needed, has it been made clear why?_

 ### Implementation

 **Baseline - Linear Regression model**

 Linear Regression implementation is simple.
 Split the datasets into training (90%) and testing (10%).
 And then, build the model and return the results (MSE and RMSE).
 ```py
 # Load data (Toyota Motor) and split it into training and testing